00jferna/00jferna/README.md

 - 👋 Hi, I’m Jesse
 - 👀 I’m interested in fpv, coding, linux, small electronics projects
-- 🌱 I’m currently learning PHP, JavaScript, Python
+- 🌱 I’m currently learning JavaScript, Python
-- 💞️ I’m looking to collaborate on anything to help learn more
-- 📫 How to reach me:

 <!---
 00jferna/00jferna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.